Caterpillar Inc. (NYSE:CAT) Shares Sold by BDO Wealth Advisors LLC

 Caterpillar Dividend Announcement

-The company also recently announced a quarterly dividend, which was paid on Friday, November 18th.
-Stockholders of record on Monday, October 24th were given a $1.20 dividend.
-This represents a $4.80 annualized dividend and a dividend yield of 2.06%.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, November 18th.
+Stockholders of record on Monday, October 24th were paid a $1.20 dividend.
+This represents a $4.80 dividend on an annualized basis and a dividend yield of 2.06%.
 The ex-dividend date was Friday, October 21st.
-Caterpillar’s dividend payout ratio (DPR) is currently 34.86%.
+Caterpillar’s payout ratio is 34.86%.

 Insider Transactions at Caterpillar

-In related news, General Counsel Suzette M. Long sold 1,884 shares of the firm’s stock in a transaction that occurred on Friday, November 11th.
-The shares were sold at an average price of $237.28, for a total transaction of $447,035.52.
+In other news, General Counsel Suzette M. Long sold 1,884 shares of the business’s stock in a transaction on Friday, November 11th.
+The shares were sold at an average price of $237.28, for a total value of $447,035.52.
 Following the completion of the sale, the general counsel now directly owns 8,665 shares in the company, valued at $2,056,031.20.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
-0.27% of the stock is currently owned by insiders.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+0.27% of the stock is owned by corporate insiders.

 Caterpillar Inc manufactures and sells construction and mining equipment, diesel and natural gas engines, and industrial gas turbines.
 Its Construction Industries segment offers asphalt pavers, compactors, cold planers, feller bunchers, harvesters, motorgraders, pipelayers, road reclaimers, skidders, telehandlers, and utility vehicles; backhoe, knuckleboom, compact track, multi-terrain, skid steer, and track-type loaders; forestry and wheel excavators; and site prep and track-type tractors.